ChadGueli/BeachNet/README.md

 My solution involves using the ideas from [WaveNet](https://arxiv.org/pdf/1609.03499.pdf) and deconvolving at the end of each layer to take a time series with Nx1 input and mapping it to a 30x9 output.
 Doing this required implementing a lot of things.

+No, I didn't feel that drop out would provide suitable estimates of the quantiles.
+My reasoning is simple, each time series is an individual observation with dependent components, so there is no long run anything to reasonably rely upon for a Gaussian approximation.

 Firstly, I had to implement a 2D convolution that was causal in the time dimension but not in the quantile dimension.
 This was simply a matter of not padding the "front" of the data.

 Then, I created a causal seperable 2D convolution.
 This is similar to the causal 2D convolution, but obviously, seperable.